Paul has been a Milwaukee Braves and Brewers fan for all of his life. He saw Matthews, Aaron, and Spahn play in the 1950s.

 Robin Yount played with the Milwaukee Brewers in a career running from 1974-1993.
 Teaming with Paul Molitor, they were the heart and soul of the competitive Brewers teams of the late 70s and early 80s.
 Young won 2 American League MVPs in the 1980s.
 One of them came during the Brewers World Series appearance in 1982.
 Yount who started as a shortstop and then switched to center field collected more hits in the 80s (1,731) than any other player.
 I'll never forget the last game of the 1982 season with the Brewers and Orioles tied for first place.
 Yount hit 2 homers off Jim Palmer to propel the Brewers to their first postseason appearance.
 During his career, Yount was a .285 hitter with 3,142 hits.

 I'll never forget the awesome opposing presence of Dave Winfield in the batter's box.
 Winfield was a hulk of a man at 6'7" and about 230 pounds.
 Dave Winfield's career spanned from 1973 - 1995.
 After spending the 70s with San Diego, Winfield became a Yankee in 1980.
 Besides leading the Yankees to the postseason in the early 1980s, Dave was a 12-time all-star and 7-time Gold Glove winner.
-Throughout his career, Winfield hit .283, had 3,110 hits, 465 homers, and 1,822 RBIs.
+Throughout his career, Winfield hit .283 and had 3,110 hits, 465 homers, and 1,822 RBIs.

 I only remember Rickie Henderson playing with the Oakland Athletics during the 1980s.
 Actually, "The Man of Steel" played with 9 teams in a career from 1970-2003.
 He is known as the greatest leadoff hitter and baserunner.
 As a member of the Hall of Fame and 10-time all-star, Henderson was a career .279 hitter with 3,055 hits and 297 home runs.
 Most importantly, he finished with 1,406 stolen bases, stealing 130 bases in 1982.
 Every pitcher feared to see him on first base.

 Jim Rice played with the Red Sox from 1974-1989.
 Rice was a hitter for both power and average.
-Besides leading Boston to a World Series in 1986, Jim was an 8 time all-star with a career .298 batting average.
+Besides leading Boston to a World Series in 1986, Jim was an 8-time all-star with a career .298 batting average.
 In his career, he hit 382 homers and amassed 2,452 hits.

 "Mr. October" started with Oakland in 1967, but by the 80s he was playing with the Yankees in a career that would run until 1987.
 Although Jackson was only a .262 career hitter, he was a feared power hitter who could be counted on to win playoff games with his bat in October.
 During his career, Reggie hit 563 home runs and drove in 1,702 runs.
 He was a 14-time all-star and is in the Hall of Fame.